Martin Guerre (musical): US tour (1999–2000)

 The North American premiere was at the Guthrie Theater in Minneapolis on September 29, 1999, for an 8-week engagement.
-The Artistic Director Joe Dowling welcomed the opportunity for a co-production between the Guthrie Theater and Cameron Mackintosh so that Martin Guerre could be fine-tuned for its first American audience.
+Artistic Director Joe Dowling welcomed the opportunity for a co-production between the Guthrie Theater and Cameron Mackintosh so that Martin Guerre could be fine-tuned for its first American audience.

-There was some more reworking for this production.
 Some musical numbers were moved and there was a general softening of the village characters to make them more likable and more individualized.
 According to Mackintosh "Forty percent of the current material was not in the original."
 The production starred Hugh Panaro, Erin Dilly and Stephen R. Buntrock in the US tour in 1999–2000.
 The tour played Minneapolis, Detroit, Washington, Seattle and Los Angeles.

 A planned Broadway opening never materialized.

 Denmark (1999–2000)

 A licensed production of Martin Guerre opened at the Odense Theater in Denmark on December 30, 1999 and it ran until March 6, 2000.